 - Vaccination of staff is expected to play a key part in reducing the risk of inadvertent introduction virus.
 LTRCFs should do all that is practical to encourage high level of vaccine uptake in staff; - 2.
+External contractors should ensure that their staff who may enter clinical areas are fully vaccinated or if not fully vaccinated that they are subject to a risk-assessment process equivalent to that which the HSE- applies to HSE staff; - 3.
 Staff should participate in scheduled testing of asymptomatic staff if required.